What the Holiday of Shavuot can teach us

-Shavuot embraces inclusivity, welcoming all attendees regardless of age.
-The text even incorporates a mystical sentiment, invoking the phrase “those who are here today and those who are not yet here,” suggesting a connection to all Jewish souls across time—past, present, and future.
-Envision this profound scene of unity and participation.
+Shavuot is an inclusive celebration, welcoming attendees of all ages.
+The text even incorporates a mystical sentiment, invoking the phrase ‘those who are here today and those who are not yet here,’ which suggests a connection to all Jewish souls across time—past, present, and future.
+Imagine the profound scene of unity and participation that this implies.

 You’re all standing here together, the leaders, the men, the women, the children, the stranger, the people who cut the trees and the people who draw water from the wells.